Join the #808Reads Challenge for School Year 2024-2025!

-The Office of Curriculum, Instruction and Student Support’s School Library Services (SLS) program leads Hawaii's public school Library Media Specialists (LMS) through collaboration, innovation, advocacy and education to prepare our students with the skills and knowledge to be positive contributors and participants in a global society.
+The Office of Curriculum and Instructional Design's Library Media Services (LMS) program partners with Hawaii's public school librarians through collaboration, innovation, advocacy and professional development to prepare our students with the skills and knowledge to be positive contributors and participants in a global society.
 Goals are:

 - To promote and support innovative school library media programs that model the Elements of a Quality School Library Media Program.